For an explanation of the application process, first see Becoming a Participant.

 Each week features a Head DJ who coordinates music together with participants who volunteer to DJ.
 Volunteering is very relaxed and informal with a chance to talk to the Head DJ in person about your range of experience and comfort before being given any DJ slots (normally just 30-60 minutes at a time).

 Yes!
-The Experiment is committed to allowing and helping to enable parents to participate, and already there have been a number of participants who brought children the past several years (which will likely increase over time).
+The Experiment is committed to helping to enable parents to participate, with an increasing number of participants having brought children the past several years.
 If this is something you are curious about or considering, please do not hesitate to contact info@TheBalboaExperiment.com with any questions or concerns.

 No!
 The charter bus departs promptly at 4 pm each Sunday and cannot wait for you.
 Those who are flying should aim to arrive before 3 pm or risk having to make the very expensive trip by taxi.
 (The cost of a taxi from Norfolk airport to Corolla, NC is around $175 + tip.)

 Each week has several dedicated support staff positions (for things like daily maintenance and interfacing with the catering company), in addition to/apart from the set of thirty participants for that week.

 These are highly sought-after, full-time volunteer positions which offer another opportunity to support and be a part of The Experiment, including staying in the same house with everyone and social dancing in the evenings; however unlike a participant, support staff cannot directly participate in sessions (although they can often audit/listen in on portions of them).